Mamoon Moosa Khan

-Mamoon Moosa Khan (born 28 November 2000) is a Pakistani professional footballer who plays as a centre-back for POPO FC and the Pakistan national team.
+Mamoon Moosa Khan (born 28 November 2000) is a Pakistani professional footballer who plays as a centre-back for Bhutan Premier League club Paro and the Pakistan national team.

 Club career

-POPO FC
+POPO

-Khan started his career at Islamabad club POPO FC, having previously played for the team's youth academy.
+Khan started his career at Islamabad club POPO, having previously played for the team's youth academy.

 Loan to Pakistan Air Force

 Khan was subsequently called by Pakistan Premier League departmental side Pakistan Air Force in 2021.
-He made 2 appearances in the 2021–22 season until the league was cancelled shortly after starting as it was not recognised by FIFA.
-He also played simultaneously for POPO FC in 2023, until again returning to the side for the 2023–24 PFF National Challenge Cup.
+He made 2 appearances in the 2021–22 season.

+Although Khan represented POPO FC for the 2023–24 PFF National Challenge Cup under the department name Mamsons Builders, he again represented Pakistan Air Force at the 2026 National Challenge Cup.

 Loan to Adalat Farah

-In November 2024, Khan joined Afghanistan Champions League club Adalat Farah on a one-season loan deal.
+In November 2024, Khan joined Afghanistan Champions League club Adalat Farah on a one-season loan.

+Loan to Paro

+In April 2026, Khan joined Bhutan Premier League club Paro.

 International career

 Khan was first selected as vice-captain of the Pakistan under 19 team for the 2020 AFC U-19 Championship qualification.
 Khan received his first senior international call-up for a friendly against Nepal on 16 November 2022.
-He went on to make his debut in the eventual 0–1 defeat.
+He went on to debut in the 0–1 defeat.
 He was subsequently called for the 2023 Mauritius Four Nations Cup and the 2023 SAFF Championship in India.
-In October 2023 he represented Pakistan U23 in AFC U23 Asian Cup Qualifiers.
+In October 2023 he represented Pakistan U23 in AFC U-23 Asian Cup qualification.